 In adults, sudden cardiac arrest results primarily from cardiac disease (of all types, with more than 15% of sudden cardiac arrest attributable to acute coronary syndromes Overview of Acute Coronary Syndromes (ACS) Acute coronary syndromes result from acute obstruction of a coronary artery.
 Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more , and a large majority associated with underlying cardiovascular disease).
 In a significant percentage of patients, sudden cardiac arrest is the first manifestation of heart disease.
 Other causes include circulatory shock due to noncardiac disorders (especially pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more , gastrointestinal hemorrhage Overview of Gastrointestinal Bleeding Gastrointestinal (GI) bleeding can originate anywhere from the mouth to the anus and can be overt or occult.
 The manifestations depend on the location and rate of bleeding.
 (See also Varices... read more , or trauma), ventilatory failure, and metabolic disturbance (including drug overdose).

 In infants and children, cardiac causes of cardiac arrest are less common than in adults.
 The predominant cause of cardiac arrest in infants and children is respiratory failure due to various respiratory disorders (eg, airway obstruction, drowning Drowning Drowning is respiratory impairment resulting from submersion in a liquid medium.
 It can be nonfatal (previously called near drowning) or fatal.
-Drowning results in hypoxia, which can damage... read more , infection, sudden infant death syndrome [SIDS] Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden and unexpected death of an infant or young child between 2 weeks and 1 year of age in which an examination of the death scene, thorough postmortem... read more , smoke inhalation Smoke Inhalation When smoke is inhaled, toxic products of combustion injure airway tissues and/or cause metabolic effects.
+Drowning results in hypoxia, which can damage... read more , infection, sudden infant death syndrome [SIDS] Sudden Unexpected Infant Death (SUID) and Sudden Infant Death Syndrome (SIDS) Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more , smoke inhalation Smoke Inhalation When smoke is inhaled, toxic products of combustion injure airway tissues and/or cause metabolic effects.
 Hot smoke usually burns only the pharynx because the incoming gas cools quickly.
 An... read more ).
 However, sudden cardiac arrest (the unexpected cessation of circulation without warning) in children and adolescents is most commonly due to arrhythmia Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more resulting from a channelopathy or underlying structural cardiac abnormality (1–3 Etiology references Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more ).

 1. Atkins DL, Everson-Stewart S, Sears GK, et al; Resuscitation Outcomes Consortium Investigators: Epidemiology and outcomes from out-of-hospital cardiac arrest in children: the Resuscitation Outcomes Consortium Epistry-Cardiac Arrest.
 Circulation 119(11):1484–1491, 2009. doi: 10.1161/CIRCULATIONAHA.108.802678